Capital One credit card offers

 Speaking of travel, it’s also worth noting that the card offers 5% cash back on hotels and rental cars booked through Capital One Travel.

 Plus, the card has the perks that many Capital One credit cards have, such as travel accident insurance and extended warranty protection.

 First, let’s talk about the welcome bonus.
 There are better bonuses out there, but you may still find this enticing.
-If you spend $500 during the first three months, you’ll get a $200 bonus.
+If you spend $500 during the first three months, you’ll get a one-time $200 bonus.

 But if you’re somebody who does a lot of carryout and delivery or dine in when you can, well, this may be a great card for you.
 You’ll fare well when you cook or bake, too.
 You’ll get…

 – 3% cash back on dining and entertainment

 – 3% cash back on popular streaming services

 Plus, there’s no annual fee, and there’s a terrific period of 15 months where you’ll pay 0% intro APR on all purchases and balance transfers (then, RegAPR; 3% fee on the amounts transferred within the first 15 months).
 You’ll also find perks like extended warranty and travel accident insurance.